Sofacosta/super-galactic-age-calculator/README.md

 * Jest
 * Webpack
 ## Set up / Installation requirements
-* Download a .zip copy of this repository:LINK TO GITHUB by clicking the green "code" button.
+* Download a .zip copy of this repository:https://github.com/Sofacosta/super-galactic-age-calculator.git by clicking the green "code" button.
 * Launch the index.html file into your browser

 OR